pulumi/pulumi/README.md

 To build Lumi, ensure `$GOPATH` is set, and clone into a standard Go workspace:

     $ git clone git@github.com:pulumi/lumi $GOPATH/src/github.com/pulumi/lumi

-At this point you should be able to build and run tests from the root directory:

     $ cd $GOPATH/src/github.com/pulumi/lumi

+Before building, you will need to ensure dependencies have been restored to your enlistment:

-    $ glide update
+    $ godep restore

+At this point you can run `make` to build and run tests:

     $ make

 This installs the `lumi` binary into `$GOPATH/bin`, which may now be run provided `make` exited successfully.

+The Makefile also supports just running tests (`make test`), just running the linter (`make lint`), just running Govet (`make vet`), and so on.
+Please just refer to the Makefile for the full list of targets.

 ### Installing the Runtime Libraries